John Habgood

 John Stapylton Habgood, Baron Habgood, PC (23 June 1927 – 6 March 2019) was a British Anglican bishop, academic, and life peer.
 He was Bishop of Durham from 1973 to 1983, and Archbishop of York from 18 November 1983 to 1995.
 In 1995, he was made a life peer and so continued to serve in the House of Lords after stepping down as archbishop.
 He took a leave of absence in later life, and in 2011 was one of the first peers to explicitly retire from the Lords.

-Early life and career
+Personal life

-Habgood was born on 23 June 1927, the son of Dr Arthur Henry Habgood and his wife Vera.
+Habgood was born in Wolverton, Buckinghamshire, on 23 June 1927, the son of Dr Arthur Henry Habgood and his wife Vera.
 He was educated at Eton, King's College, Cambridge and Ripon College Cuddesdon.
-A University Demonstrator in Pharmacology from 1950, he became a Fellow of King's College, Cambridge in 1952.
+A University Demonstrator in Pharmacology from 1950, he became a fellow of King's College, Cambridge in 1952.
+Also in 1952, he was awarded a Doctor of Philosophy (PhD) degree for his thesis titled "Hyperalgesia: an electro-physiological approach".

 In 1961 Habgood married Rosalie Mary Anne Boston (died 2016); he had two daughters and two sons, including Francis Habgood, formerly Chief Constable of Thames Valley Police.

+Habgood had Alzheimer's disease in his later years, and died at a care home in York on 6 March 2019, at the age of 91.